nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 .. code-block:: nestml

-   onReceive(pre_spikes, priority=1):
+   onReceive(spikes_pre, priority=1):
        println("Info: processing a presynaptic spike at time t = {t}")

-   onReceive(post_spikes, priority=2):
+   onReceive(spikes_post, priority=2):
        println("Info: processing a postsynaptic spike at time t = {t}")

-In this case, if a pre- and postsynaptic spike are received at the exact same time, the higher-priority ``post_spikes`` handler will be invoked first.
+In this case, if a pre- and postsynaptic spike are received at the exact same time, the higher-priority ``spikes_post`` handler will be invoked first.

 Output